GaryManv/SQL-Project/cleaning_data.md

 5.4) checking similar names with typos or case difference in columns
 	- channelgrouping:good
 	- socialEngagementType: good (only one type, whats the reason to keep it?)
-5.5) check if date and visitstarttime date are equal 5.6) check if visitor with null timeonsite buy something or visit some pages
+5.5) check if date and visitstarttime date are equal (answer : yes,ok) 5.6) check if visitor with null timeonsite buy something or visit some pages